Saukkoriipi/PrivateAI-PilotChat/README.md

 * Speak your ATC instruction into the microphone.
 * The system will:

-  1. Transcribe your audio to text
+  1. Transcribe your audio into text
-  2. Parse ATC commands into structured JSON
+  2. Parse the text into structured ATC JSON commands
-  3. Generate ICAO-style pilot readback
+  3. Generate ICAO-style pilot readback text
-  4. Produce a synthetic pilot voice
+  4. Convert the text to synthetic pilot audio
+  5. Play the pilot audio
-  5. Log commands as JSON and CSV formats
+  6. Log commands in both JSON and CSV formats

 ---